bottkars/azurestack-concourse-pcf/README.md

 # azurestack-concourse-pcf
-Concourse PCF Pipeline for Azure Stack
+Concourse CI for Azure Stack

 this is a modified version of
-https://github.com/Azure/azure-quickstart-templates/tree/master/concourse-ci  to run on AzureStack pipelines can be added from pivnet
+https://github.com/Azure/azure-quickstart-templates/tree/master/concourse-ci  to run on AzureStack
+This Template deploys Concourse 4.2 to AzureStack using a bosh deployment and managed disks

 ## getting started

+tbd

 ### parameters required

+tbd

 ## after deployment

 once Concourse is deployed, open the webpage [concourse](http://vmjump-concourse.local.cloudapp.azurestack.external:8080)

 download the fly executable into you path